SmellySalami/test/# test.md

 - STEP 5 Third Reading – Members debate and vote on the bill.
 - STEP 6 Senate – The bill follows a similar process in the Senate.
 - STEP 7 Royal Assent – The bill receives royal assent after being passed by both Houses

 ## Constitutional Monarchy

 - Constitutional Monarchy means the head of state is a hereditary Sovereign (King or Queen), who rules in accordance to the Consititution
 - The Sovereign (King/Queen) is a part of Parliament.
   - non-partisan role as the focus of citizenship and allegiance.
   - Just a symbol.
   - links Canada to 53 common wealth countries.
   - head of state (Sovereign) is not head of government (Prime Minister)
 - Three branches of government: **Executive**, **Legislative** and **Judicial**. work together.
 - Each provincial/territorial government
 - has an **elected legislature** (passes laws).
 Legislative Assembly (MLAs), members of the National Assembly (MNAs), members of the Provincial Parliament (MPPs) or members of the House of Assembly (MHAs).
 - Provinces: **Premier** is like Prime Minister.
 Lieutenant Governor like Governor General.
 - Territories: the **Commissioner** like federal government, ceremonial role.

 ## Canada’s System of Government

 - Executive Branch: PrimeMinister + Cabinat.
 Implements Laws
 - Legeslative Branch: Senate + House of Commons.
 Passes Laws

 # Federal Elections

 - federal elections every four years after general election (third Monday in October every).
 Prime Minister may ask the Governor General to call an earlier election.
 - Canada has 308 electoral districts/ridings/constituencies.
 Each one is represented by an MP.
 People who run for office are candidates

 ## Voting

 - You are eligible to vote in a federal election (or cast a ballot in a federal referendum) if
   - a Canadian citizen; and
   - at least 18 years old on voting day; and
   - on the voters’ list
 - Voter's list is produced from the National Register of Electors (db of Canadians older than 18) by a neutral agency of Parliament called Elections Canada.
 - Elections Canada mails elegible voters a voter information card for when and where to vote
 - You can be added to the voter's list the day of the election

 ## Secret Ballot

 - No one can watch you vote.
 But yuo can discuss after

 ## After Election

 - The leader of the party with most votes is asked by the Governer General to form an government.
 - The leader becomes the prime minister
   - Majority government: more than half seats in House of Commons
   - Minority government: less than half seats in House of Commons
 - Prime Minister and his party runs government as long as they have the **confidence** of a majority of MPs
 - If a majority of the members of the House of Commons vote against a major government decision (like budget), the party in power is defeated, then usually in the Prime Minister asking the Governor General, to call an election.
 - Prime Minister gets to choose ministers of the Crown/ Cabinet Ministers to form the Cabinet
 - Opposition parties: parties not in power.
 Official Opposition is the party with the second most seats.

 ## Other Levels of Government

 - local/ municipal government: responsible for urban or regional planning, streets and roads, sanitation (such as garbage removal), snow removal etc
   - "by-laws" only affect local community
   - The council has has mayor (reeve) and councillors (aldermen)
 - First Nations have band chiefs and councillors
 - Note: look at chart of responsibilites for each level of government

 # The Justice System

 - we use **presumption of innocence**: everyone is innocent until proven guilty.
 - The courts settle disputes and the police enforce the laws.

 ## Courts

--  Supreme Court *of Canada* is our country’s highest court
+- Supreme Court _of Canada_ is our country’s highest court
 - Federal Court of Canada deals with matters concerning the federal government
 - In most provinces there is an appeal court and a trial court, sometimes called the Court of Queen’s Bench or the Supreme Court.
 - Also provincal courts for lesser offences

 ## Police

 - There are provincial police forces in Ontario and Quebec
 - municipal police departments in all provinces.
 - The Royal Canadian Mounted Police (RCMP) enforce federal laws throughout Canada,
   - serve as the provincial police in all provinces and territories except Ontario and Quebec

-# Canadian Symbols (today)
+# Canadian Symbols

+- Canadian Crown
+- Flags in CAnada
+  - red-white-flag comes from Royal Military College Kingston
+  - Union jack is royal flag
+- The Maple Left
+  - Also in head stones
+- Fleur-de-Lys
+  - the Lily flower.
+Quebec
+- Coat of Arms and Motto
+  - after ww1 canada adopted coat of arms and motto "from sea to sea".
+- Paraliament Buildings
+- Popular sports
+  - hockey and lacross
+- The beaver
+- Official languages
+  - official languages act (1969): both english and french

+## Victoria cross

+- The highest honor available to Canadians.
+During war times mostly.
+There's 6 people that have it

-# Canada's Economy (today)
+# Canada's Economy

+## A Trading Nation

+- In 1988, Canada enacted free trade with the United States.
+Mexico became a partner in 1994 in the broader **North American Free Trade Agreement (NAFTA)**, with over 444 million people and over $1 trillion in merchandise trade in 2008.
+- Today, Canada has one of the ten largest economies in the world and is part of the **G8 group** of leading industrialized countries with the United States, Germany, the United Kingdom, Italy, France, Japan and Russia.

+## Main Inudstries

+- Service industries: 75% of working Canadians now have jobs in service industries.
+- Manufacturing industries.
+Our largest international trading partner is the United States.
+- Natural resources industries include forestry, fishing, agriculture, mining and energy.
+Large percentage of Canada’s exports are natural resources commodities.
+- Canada enjoys close relations with the United States and each is the other’s largest trading partner.
+At Blaine in the State of Washington, the Peace Arch, inscribed with the words **“children of a common mother”** and **“brethren dwelling together in unity,”** symbolizes our close ties and common interests.

-# Canada's Regions (Tonight)
+# Canada's Regions

+- Canada is the second largest country on earth—10 million square kilometres.
+- Three oceans line Canada’s frontiers: the Pacific Ocean in the west, the Atlantic Ocean in the east, and the Arctic Ocean to the north.
+- South is US

+## Regions

+- The Atlantic Provinces (Newfoundland and Labrador.
+PEI, Nova Scotia, New Brunswick)
+- Central Canada (quebec, Ontario)
+- The Prairie Provinces ( Manitoba, Saskachewan, Alberta)
+- The West Coast (BC)
+- The Northern Territories (NW terratories, Nunavut, Yukon)

+Capital is Ottawa

+10 provinces and 3 territories
+34 million people, most lives in cities

+The Canadian Rangers
+CCanadian Rangers, part of the Canadian Forces Reserves (militia), play a key role.
+Drawing on indigenous knowledge and experience, the Rangers travel by snowmobile in the winter and all-terrain vehicles in the summer from Resolute to the Magnetic North Pole, and keep the flag flying in Canada’s Arctic.